Skip to main content

 IP whitelistRestrict key verification to specific IP addresses.
 See IP whitelist.

-Every API has a keyspace (internally called key_auth).
-The keyspace is the storage and validation boundary for all keys in that API.
+A keyspace is the storage and validation boundary for all of its keys (internally, it’s backed by a key_auth record).
 When Sentinel or the verification endpoint receives a key, it resolves the keyspace by key prefix and validates the key against that keyspace’s configuration.
 The keyspace stores:

 PropertyDescription